ElcoK/BigData_AED/week3/lecture.md

 In contrast, ANNs used for regression are designed to predict continuous target values based on input data.
 They have a single output node with a linear activation function and are trained to minimize the difference between the predicted values and the true target values.

-In summary, neural networks used for classification are designed to categorize input data into discrete classes, while neural networks used for regression are designed to predict continuous target values.
 The architecture and training process for each type of neural network will vary depending on the problem being solved.

 ### What are the advantages of using ANNs?